 Collard Greens - cabbage/brassica family

 Southern cooking often incorporates collard greens.
 We love them sauteed in tallow (beef fat) and sea salt.
-Nourished Kitchen has a tantalizing recipe for Creamed Collard Greens and Harvest Eating with Chef Keith Snow has a good Southern Collard Greens recipe, with a helpful video.
+Nourished Kitchen has a tantalizing recipe for Creamed Collard Greens and Harvest Eating with Chef Keith Snow has a helpful Southern Collard Greens recipe video on You Tube.

 Kale – cabbage/brassica family